Water heritage

 The water board has a wealth of water heritage dating back centuries.
 The polder mills, old pumping stations, and dikes are, of course, immediately apparent in the landscape.
 But we also have a large collection of objects from the water board's past: from beautiful maps and finely engraved glasses to millwright tools.
 All these monuments and objects contribute to our historical awareness and collective memory.
 They form part of the DNA of North Holland and make the story of water tangible.

-Online exhibition of nine artworks created by VWO-6 students from Han Fortmann (Trinitas College) in Heerhugowaard (2026).
+On display until June 5: an exhibition of nine artworks created by VWO-6 students from Han Fortmann (Trinitas College) (2026).

 • Water heritage in the spotlight